vyos/vyos-documentation/docs/configexamples/tunnelbroker-ipv6.rst

   set interfaces tunnel tun0 mtu '1472'
-  set interfaces tunnel tun0 multicast 'disable' set interfaces tunnel tun0 remote-ip Server_IPv4_from_Tunnelbroker  # This is the IP of the Tunnelbroker server set protocols static interface-route6 ::/0 next-hop-interface tun0  # Tell all traffic to go over this tunnel commit
+  set interfaces tunnel tun0 multicast 'disable' set interfaces tunnel tun0 remote-ip Server_IPv4_from_Tunnelbroker  # This is the IP of the Tunnelbroker server set protocols static route6 ::/0 interface tun0  # Tell all traffic to go over this tunnel commit

 If your WAN connection is over PPPoE, you may need to set the MTU on the above